What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 I’ve really warmed to Gunfire Reborn in recent weeks, which tends to suggest that I hadn’t played it enough before.
 Don’t be like me.

-For those in dark, Gunfire Reborn is a frantic but deeply varied first-person shooter filled with great combat encounters and stylish design decisions that keep things feeling fresh and snappy.
+For those in the dark, Gunfire Reborn is a frantic but deeply varied first-person shooter filled with great combat encounters and stylish design decisions that keep things feeling fresh and snappy.
 And best of all, this quirky little looter shooter supports co-op for up to four players.

-The best parts of Gunfire Reborn are only amplified by co-op, as the game’s extensive range of weapons are able to synergise, which in turn leads to some satisfying moments where everything just clicks.
+The best parts of Gunfire Reborn are only amplified by co-op, as the game’s extensive range of weapons is able to synergise, which in turn leads to some satisfying moments where everything just clicks.

 Ship of Fools | Fika Productions | PC (Win), PS, Switch, Xbox

 This quirky action-roguelite is built for co-op play.
-The action is set for two players working in tandem on a boat as it advances through seas full monsters out to eat you!
-It’s slapstick fun as two players scurry between the cannons, smacking exploding critters with your paddle, and using harpoons to grab the resources you need.
+The action is set for two players working in tandem on a boat as it advances through seas full of monsters out to eat you!

-The boss battles are also quite fun and light hearted, which makes this a good game for younger players or a family of rogues.
+The boss battles are also quite fun and light-hearted, which makes this a good game for younger players or a family of rogues.
 In fact, I made a whole article about roguelike games that are great for younger gamers and other small creatures.

 Elden Ring Nightreign | FromSoftware | PC (Win), PS5, Xbox Series